-Much expectation has been placed in smart grids for achieving higher efficiency of all major current and future equipment, for the most part by enabling better power management of energy utilities and consumers.

-Technical energy losses are due to energy dissipated in transmission and distribution lines, transformers, converters and inverters, and are either permanent or variable, i.e. varying with the amount of electricity distributed.
+Much expectation has been placed in smart grids for achieving higher efficiency of all major current and future equipment, for the most part by enabling better power management of energy utilities and consumers and secondly by development of more efficient grid components.
+The latter so-called 'technical energy losses' are due to energy dissipated in transmission and distribution lines, transformers, converters and inverters, and are either permanent or variable, i.e., varying with the amount of electricity distributed.